grafana/loki/docs/sources/upgrading/_index.md

 #### Fifocache is deprecated

-We introduced a new cache called `embedded-cache` which is an in-process cache system that make it possible to run loki without the need for an external cache (like memcached, redis, etc).
+We introduced a new cache called `embedded-cache` which is an in-process cache system that make it possible to run Loki without the need for an external cache (like Memcached, Redis, etc).
 It can be run in two modes `distributed: false` (default, and same as old `fifocache`) and `distributed: true` which runs cache in distributed fashion sharding keys across peers if Loki is run in microservices or SSD mode.

 Currently `embedded-cache` with `distributed: true` can be enabled only for results cache.